• Home

 Dr. Christauria Welland, founder of Pax in Familia, a non-profit dedicated to "helping Catholic families troubled by relationship violence," is the author of the highly-recommended book How Can We Help to End Violence in Catholic Families?
 One section of her book includes information to help the abuser realize, understand, and admit his behaviors and attitudes.
 This enables him, through prayer and the guidance of the Holy Spirit, to seek help and self-understanding, which can then lead him to a place of authentic love and mutual self-giving within his marriage.
 You can download the book here; pages 103-117 directly address ways in which positive and marriage-affirming changes can be made, but reading the entire book is highly recommended in order to gain greater clarity and to understand the issue better.

-Lundy Bancroft:
+Resources from Lundy Bancroft:

 Guide for Men Who are Serious About Changing, Pt 1